bnb-chain/bnb-chain.github.io/docs/wallet/arkane.md

 # How to create a BSC wallet in Arkane

 If you are looking for a user-friendly BNB Smart Chain wallet, consider creating an Arkane wallet.
-It allows you to enable recovery mechanism and comes with end-user support via their in-app chat, making sure you are never lost in the wonderful land of cryptocurrency.
+It allows you to enable the recovery mechanism and comes with end-user support via their in-app chat, making sure you are never lost in the wonderful land of cryptocurrency.

 ## Key features
 - Cloud wallet, offers support Web and mobile